rokath/trice/doc/ReadMe.md

 During TL* runtime, inside the microcontroller only the ID (together with the parameters like hour, min, sec) is copied to a buffer.
-Execution time for a TL16_1 (as example) on a 48 MHz ARM is about 16 systicks resulting in 250 nanoseconds duration, so you can use `tracelog` also inside interrupts.
+Execution time for a TL16_1 (as example) on a 48 MHz ARM is about 16 systicks resulting in 250 nanoseconds duration, so you can use `traceLog` also inside interrupts.
 The needed buffer space is one 32 bit word per normal traceLog (for up to 2 data bytes).
 Just in case the internal fifo overflows, the data are still in sync, you simply loose traces.

 Slightly delayed in the background the trace goes to the communication port,